 In preparation for a few friends traveling to Medellin to visit me, I wrote this quick post on some of the things I learned in my first few months living in Medellín.
 Some won’t even be noticeable on a quick weekend trip, but having a heads up on others should make your visit a lot smoother.

 Traveling to Medellin in Colombia: money, money, money

 1. Memorize the last 4 digits of your credit card.

-Unlike the US where you’re card is magically accepted everywhere with a simple pressing of the green credit button, traveling to Medellin means you’re likely to be asked for the final 4 digits of your card in order to process a transaction.
+Unlike the US where your card is magically accepted everywhere with a simple pressing of the green credit button, (or better yet, with no contact at all), traveling to Medellin means you’re likely to be asked for the final 4 digits of your card in order to process a transaction.

-The first time I was queried for this I misunderstood and mistakenly thought they were asking for either the 3 digit security code on the back OR a pin (which I never set up as I never take cash advances from my card).
+The first time I was queried for this I misunderstood and mistakenly thought they were asking for either the 3-digit security code on the back OR a pin (which I never set up as I never take cash advances from my card).
 Don’t make that same mistake, simply memorize the final 4.
-(You know, the ones that are stored in your Google browser to autofill for all those daily purchases on Amazon.
-Oh come on, I know it’s not just me!)

 2. Cuantas cuotas?